MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

 As an admin, you can organize guides into folders for easier permissions management.
 A folder can contain guides and subfolders, and each folder can be assigned an owner that is inherited by guides or subfolders in that folder.
+When you delete a folder, all items in that folder are also deleted.
 Folders are useful for managing groups of guides with the same permissions, such as guides for a specific team or product.
-When you delete a folder, all items in that folder are also deleted.
+Permissions assigned to folders do not give permissions to guides within those folders, however.

 > [!IMPORTANT]
 > For the May 4 release, you can create folders and set permissions for those folders if you're an admin.
 The folders won't appear in the HoloLens and PC apps, however, until a later release.